Jeremiah Phillips: Biography

-He married Hannah M. Cummings, third wife and daughter of Thomas Cummings and Hannah Webster, on 12 February 1841—Hannah Cummings arrived India on 12 September 1840 and was appointed as a missionary to India at the age of 20 - they were blessed with ten children, where eight of them were born at Jellasore, Orissa.
+He married Hannah M. Cummings, third wife and daughter of Thomas Cummings and Hannah Webster, on 12 February 1841—Hannah Cummings arrived in India on 12 September 1840 and was appointed as a missionary to India at the age of 20 - they had ten children, where eight of them were born at Jellasore, Orissa.
 He along with his wife served at Cuttack, Sambalpur, Balasore, Jellasore, and later at Midnapore.

 He came to India as a missionary to the Santals— aboriginal tribes predominant in Orissa, West Bengal, Assam, Bihar, and Jharkhand.
 He devised a writing system for the Santal language using the Bengali script, and translated parts of Gospel of Matthew into Santali in that script.
 He opened up the first educational facility for the Santals in Jellasore in 1845, established a farming colony of Christian Santals in 1852, and whereby instrumental in introducing written systems over the local vernaculars - essential for clerical administration and missionary activities.
 He published An Introduction to the Santal Language in 1852, and translated parts of the Bible into the Santali language.
 He also produced a grammar and dictionary that combined with schools ultimately resulted in village transformation.

 He returned to the United States in 1855 due to ill-health, and settled on a farm in Midwest - USA.
 He came back to India in 1865 and opened a teachers training school in 1866.
-He went back to United States in 1879 after almost 44 years stay in India and died on 9 December 1879.
+He went back to the United States in 1879 after almost 44 years in India and died on 9 December 1879.
 In 1911, the merger of Free Will Baptists with the Northern Baptists brought the oversight of the mission to the American Baptist Foreign Mission Society.